-It is also possible to use the parse_flags keyword argument in an override:
+It is also possible to use the parse_flags keyword argument in an override, to merge command-line style arguments into the appropriate construction variables (see env.MergeFlags).

 '''

-env = Program('hello', 'hello.c', parse_flags = '-Iinclude -DEBUG -lm')
+env = Program('hello', 'hello.c', parse_flags='-Iinclude -DEBUG -lm')

 '''

 This example adds 'include' to CPPPATH, 'EBUG' to CPPDEFINES, and 'm' to LIBS.